nnashwin/golang-interview/strings/uniqueEmailAddresses/readme.md

 It is possible to use both of these rules at the same time.

 Given a list of emails, we send one email to each address in the list.
 How many different addresses actually receive mails?

+## Complexity
+The Time algorithm runs in O(m * n) where m is the length of array emails and n is the length of the longest string in emails.

+The space complexity is n in the worst case, where n is the total amount of strings in the array of emails.
+This happens when there are no duplicate email addresses.